Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 -   Global distribution of glaciers i.e. the GLIMS Geospatial Glacier Database [@raup2007glims] can be used to delineate  — glaciers and permafrost.

-For each of the three masks @Hengl2017SoilGrids250m generated randomly 100–400 points based on the relative global extent and assigned soil properties and soil classes accordingly (e.g. in the case of WRB’s Protic Arenosols for sand dunes, Lithic and Rendzic Leptosols for bare rock areas, Cryosols for areas adjacent to glaciers; in the case of USDA’s Psamments for sand dunes, Orthents for bare rock areas and Turbels for glaciers; for sand dunes we also inserted estimated values of 0 soil organic carbon, sand and coarse fragments).
+For each of these three masks @Hengl2017SoilGrids250m generated randomly 100–400 points based on their relative global extent and assigned soil properties and soil classes accordingly (e.g. in the case of WRB’s Protic Arenosols for sand dunes, Lithic and Rendzic Leptosols for bare rock areas, Cryosols for areas adjacent to glaciers; in the case of USDA’s Psamments for sand dunes, Orthents for bare rock areas and Turbels for glaciers; for sand dunes they also inserted estimated values of 0 for soil organic carbon, sand and coarse fragments).

 When inserting pseudo-observations one should try to follow some basic rules